As an Amazon Associate, I earn from qualifying purchases at no additional cost to you. See privacy policy for more details. Thank you!

 ~Sophia loren

 Fresh Pasta is truly minimalistic, in every way!
-The only real tool you’ll need besides your hands is a pasta maker.
+The only real tool you'll need besides your hands is a pasta maker.
 I have a Marco Atlas Pasta Maker.
 It clamps to the counter and uses a hand crank.
 It is very basic and I love it!
-If you are a little, “extra”, you can get a pasta attachment for your Kitchenaid stand mixer.
-In that case, you could use the bread hook attachment and knead your pasta dough in the mixer.
-That is truly the only way to make this recipe even easier!
-Of course you will also need a big pot in which to cook these beautiful noodles!
-That’s really about it.

-How to make Fresh Pasta Dough…
+How to make Homemade Pasta Dough

 The simplified steps to creating this Simple Fresh Pasta are: